All Episodes

 1-800-282-2882.

-Yes, there are all manner of guest hosts named Mark on the Rush Limbaugh show, but only one of them has a 70s disco cover version of It's a Marshmallow World available right now on CD and MP3 download.
+Yes, there are all manner of guest hosts named Mark on The Rush Limbaugh Show, but only one of them has a 70s disco cover version of It's a Marshmallow World, available right now on CD and MP3 download.

-Uh and that's uh that's our disco version of Marshmallow World.
+And that's our disco version of Marshmallow World.

-I was astonished to see that no one had ever done a disco version of Marshmallow World.
+Astonished to see that no one had ever done a disco version of Marshmallow World.

-And uh and uh Jessica did it great.
+And Jessica did it great.

-Earth stood hard as iron, and I told her to sing it as uh I yearn in the way that you know daughters.
+And I told her to sing it as I yearn in the way that, you know, Donna, Donna Submar.

 You could go pleading, begging.

-Let's face it, everything's been done.
+You know, let's face it, everything's been done.

 It's all derivative.

-Let's uh go to Brian in Charlottesville, Virginia.
+Let's go to Brian in Charlottesville, Virginia.

 Brian, great to have you with us on the show.

-Hey Mark, thank you for taking my call.
+Hey, Mark, thank you for taking my call.

-Uh, my pleasure.
+Ah, my pleasure.

 What's on your mind?